-Would you work two months every year for free?
+Would you work three months every year for free?
 If you're an American woman, you just might.
-Every April, one Tuesday is dubbed Equal Pay Day by the National Committee on Pay Equity (a coalition of groups working toward equal pay for all sexes and races).
+Every March or April, one Tuesday is dubbed Equal Pay Day by the National Committee on Pay Equity (a coalition of groups working toward equal pay for all sexes and races).
 This 24-hour period symbolizes the gender pay gap, showing how far into the next calendar year women must work to earn the same amount of money as men.
-Similar days are also commemorated across Europe.
+Similar days are also commemorated across the world.

 The National Committee on Pay Equity has been holding an Equal Pay Day in the U.S. since 1996, but the issue of gender-based pay differences has been around long before that [source: National Committee on Pay Equity].

-In fact, the American Association of University Women pegged "Equal Pay Day" for African-American women as happening some time in June and way down in October for Latina women.
+Women of color are so far down in the wage gap, the American Association of University Women pegged "Equal Pay Day" for African American women as happening in September and in December for Latinas in 2022.